somia/ninchat-sdk-android/README.md

     session = new NinchatSession(applicationContext, configurationKey, logListener);
     session = new NinchatSession(applicationContext, configurationKey, eventListener, logListener);

-The argument `eventListener`, when non-null, must be an instance of the `NinchatSDKEventListener` interface and the `logListener` an instance of the `NinchatSDKLogListener`interface.
+The argument `eventListener`, when non-null, must be an instance of the `NinchatSDKEventListener` class and the `logListener` an instance of the `NinchatSDKLogListener`interface.

 See [Ninchat API Reference](https://github.com/ninchat/ninchat-api/blob/v2/api.md) for information about the API's outbound Actions and inbound Events.